GAP-LAB-CUHK-SZ/gaustudio/README.md

 # Plan of Release
 GauStudio will supoort more 3DGS-based methods in the near future, if you are also interested in GauStudio and want to improve it, welcome to submit PR!
+- [x] Release mesh extraction and rendering toolkit
+- [ ] Release BlendedMVS, Nerf-Synthetic, and Blender datasets in the COLMAP format, along with the corresponding processing code.
+- [ ] Release Semi-Dense, MVSplat-based, and DepthAnything-based Gaussians Initialization

-- [ ] Complete the release of full pipelines for training
+- [ ] Release of full pipelines for training
 - [ ] Release Gaussian Sky Modeling and Sky Mask Generation Scripts
 - [ ] Release VastGaussian Reimplementation
 - [ ] Release Mip-Splatting, Scaffold-GS, and Triplane-GS training